West Side Girl

 West Side Girl (נערת הפרברים, Na'arat Haparvarim) is a 1979 Israeli drama film directed by George Ovadiah, and starring Ofra Haza, It sold 114,000 tickets in Israel.

 Plot

 Vered (Ofra Haza) is a beautiful blind girl who sells chocolates and cigarettes in the streets.
 Vered is a gifted singer.
-She meets three young men who become her friends and raise money for surgery to restore her sight.
-One of them steals the money, two of them get arrested and the third takes her to the hospital.

-Vered is able to see again.
-After her friends leave prison and search for her, they find her in a music performance in Jerusalem.
-Although she never saw them, she recognize them and is excited to see them.
+She meets three young men who become her friends and help raise money for surgery to restore her sight.
+When one of them steals the money, the other two are arrested, and the third takes her to the hospital.
+After the surgery, Vered regains her vision.
+When her friends are released from prison and search for her, they find her performing in a music event in Jerusalem.
+Although she had never seen them before, she instantly recognizes them and is overjoyed to see them.